iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       kubectl apply -f iomesh-cluster-1-zookeeper.yaml
       ```

-3. Create the YAML config `iomesh-cluster-1.yaml` and configure fields `meta.nodeAffinity`, `chunk.dataCIDR`, `chunk.blockDeviceNamespace`, `chunk.nodeAffinity`, `redirector.dataCIDR`, and `redirector.nodeAffinity`.
+3. Create the YAML config `iomesh-cluster-1.yaml` with the following content.
+Configure fields `nodeAffinity` for `meta`, `dataCIDR`, `blockDeviceNamespace`, and

-    - Set `dataCIDR` to the data CIDR you previously configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites.md#network-requirements) for `chunk` and `redirector` respectively.
+    - Set `dataCIDR` to the data CIDR you previously configured in [Prerequisite](../deploy-iomesh-cluster/prerequisites.md#network-requirements) for `meta`, `chunk`, and `redirector`, respectively.
-    - Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` because management components and all block devices reside in the namespace `iomesh-system`.
+    - Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` as management components are installed in the namespace `iomesh-system` and all block devices are also in this namespace.
-    - Specify the IOMesh edition. `iomesh-cluster-1.yaml` installs IOMesh Community Edition by default.
-To set it to Enterprise Edition, set `image.repository.tag` to `v5.3.0-rc13-enterprise` for `meta`, `chunk`, and `redirector` respectively.
+    - Set `image.repository.tag` to `v5.3.0-rc13-enterprise` for `meta`, `chunk`, and `redirector`, respectively for an Enterprise edition.
+If not, a community edition will be automatically installed.
+    - Set [`diskDeploymentMode`](../deploy-iomesh-cluster/prerequisites.md#hardware-requirements) according to your disk configurations.

       ```yaml
         apiVersion: iomesh.com/v1alpha1